Critical parameters of germ-monotone families of branching random walks: Critical parameters for modified BRWs and GMBRWs

 \section{Critical parameters for modified BRWs and GMBRWs}

-In this section, we examine how modifications on a set may influence the behavior of a BRW.
+In this section, we examine how modifications of the reproduction laws in some vertices may affect extinction probabilities and critical parameters.
 Since survival on a fixed set for a continuous-time BRW is equivalent to survival on the same set for its discrete-time counterpart, it is natural to use results from the discrete-time case to infer corresponding results for continuous-time BRWs.